SelfKeyFoundation/relying-party-mp-kycc-demo/README.md

 ```sh
 docker-compose up
 ```
+<a name="kycc-integration"></a>

-## Integratoin with KYCC
+## Integration with KYC-Chain

-### Hanble webhook events
+### Prerequisites

-Webhook url should be pre-configured in KYCC instance.
+- the webhook endpoint that is exposed on your server should be configured on KYC-Chain instance

-Also you should will receive an api key for your instance
+- you should get an API key for the instance

+### Handle webhook events

-This url will receive post request from KYCC instance on any status change of an application.
+The webhook endpoint will receive post request from KYC-Chain instance on any status change of an application.

 The request payload will contain application id and status